Baat01/RunAndBun-Encounter_Generator/README.md

 Before running the tool in-game, you must configure your local folder paths and generate your personalized dupes file.

 ### 1. Synchronizing Local Directory Paths

-Open the following files and edit the `root` variable to match the absolute directory path of the tool on your computer:
+After extracting and moving the folder to the desired location, open the following files and edit the `root` variable to match the absolute directory path of the tool on your computer:

+#### !
+It is a must, like the example, to use / between folder instead of \ for the path
+❌ H:\Downloads\Run&Bun\NG+ Encounter Generator\
+✅ H:/Downloads/Run&Bun/NG+ Encounter Generator/

 * **Inside `runner.lua`** (Line 44):
 ```lua